utm-lowe/CSCI430-Sort-Test/README.md

 is 10.)

 To use this program, place your sorting algorithms in the sorts directory.
 The sorting algorithms must be divided up into a header and cpp file.
-The headerfile must have the same name as the sorting function and it should accept a vector of integers by reference as its only argument.
+The header file must have the same name as the sorting function and it should accept a vector of integers by reference as its only argument.